opengdpr/OpenDSR/security_guidelines.md

      2. Validate the base64-decoded signature against the raw request body using the SHA256 digest.

 4. If both the certificate and signature are valid, the payload can be processed:
-     1. Base64 decode the callback body
-     2. Validate that it is valid JSON
+     2. Validate that the callback body is valid JSON
      3. Process the callback

 5. Respond to the callback.